DushyanthaHerath/vue-vuex-orm-vuetyfy/README.md

 ```
 ## Whats inside

 Aplication can setup using above simple steps.
+This is a simple application to demostrate how frontend object-relational mapping can use access to the Vuex Store and query available entities using Vuex and Vuex ORM.

 ### Libaries
 Vuex